auth0/docs/articles/architecture-scenarios/b2c/checklists.md

 ---
 # Implementation Checklists

 You can use the Software Development Life Cycle (SDLC) process to plan and complete your implementation.
 The process is broken into 6 phases.
-Use all or parts of the phase as they apply to your implementation.

-Auth0 provides [checklists](https://docs.google.com/spreadsheets/d/1TVG2ZYr2Z8sZhajhXy96xzXfuQ27KYxcwsIpae0wdj8/edit?usp=sharing) (Google Sheets format) for each phase with links to pertinent Auth0 feature information that you can copy and use for your implementation.

 The SDLC phases are:

 * Analyze
 * Design